Ciao and welcome to my post on spending 3 days in Venice.

 These galleries are a collection of 15th-century Venetian masterpieces.

-Some of the Venetian artists represented are:
+Some of the Venetian artists represented include:

 - Canaletto